sanjayrawat1/bookshop/edge-service/README.md

 Open a browser window, and head to http://localhost:9000.
 You should be redirected to a login page served by Keycloak, where you can authenticate as one of the users we created previously.

-The Keycloak login page for the Polar Bookshop realm, shown after Edge Service triggered the OIDC authentication flow.
+The Keycloak login page for the Bookshop realm, shown after Edge Service triggered the OIDC authentication flow.

 ![](https://github.com/sanjayrawat1/bookshop/blob/main/edge-service/diagrams/keycloak-login-page-for-bookshop-realm.png)